BorislavStefanov31/LabFortyAI/README.md

 ## Hosted Quickstart

+First you will need atleast one API account in the most popular LLM Providers such as: OpenAI, Anthropic, Google Gemini etc...

 Follow these steps to get your own instance running in the cloud.

 ### 1. Fork and Clone the Repo